chantelwetzel-noaa/data_summary/doc/_main.md

 # Greenstriped rockfish
  The most recent assessment of Greenstriped rockfish was a full assessment conducted in 2009.
 Across available data, Greenstriped rockfish have been observed and sampled generally by both commercial and recreational fisheries and the NWFSC WCGBT and HKL surveys.

  Across all years of available data, commercial fisheries have collected a total of 21,228 length observations, 0 age readings, and 7,024 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 14,219 length observations, 0 age readings, and 6,043 otoliths that are available to be aged.
-In California, since 2000, a total of 2,798 length observations, 0 age readings, and 335 otoliths have been collected In Oregon, since 2000, a total of 6,329 length observations, 0 age readings, and 5,708 otoliths have been collected In Washington, since 2000, a total of 5,092 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 2,798 length observations, 0 age readings, and 335 otoliths have been collected.
+In Oregon, since 2000, a total of 6,329 length observations, 0 age readings, and 5,708 otoliths have been collected.
+In Washington, since 2000, a total of 5,092 length observations, 0 age readings, and 0 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 2,777 length observations, 0 age readings, and 67 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 2,589 length observations, 0 age readings, and 67 otoliths that are available to be aged.
-In California, since 2003, a total of 2,148 length observations, 0 age readings, and 0 otoliths have been collected In Oregon, since 2003, a total of 334 length observations, 0 age readings, and 0 otoliths have been collected In Washington, since 2003, a total of 107 length observations, 0 age readings, and 67 otoliths have been collected
+In California, since 2003, a total of 2,148 length observations, 0 age readings, and 0 otoliths have been collected.
+In Oregon, since 2003, a total of 334 length observations, 0 age readings, and 0 otoliths have been collected.
+In Washington, since 2003, a total of 107 length observations, 0 age readings, and 67 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 39,364 length observations, 3,413 age readings, and 7,513 otoliths that are available to be aged.
 Across all years of available data, the NWFSC HKL survey has collected a total of 686 length observations, 0 age readings, and 674 otoliths that are available to be aged.